arvion-ai/vespper/README.md

 Note: If you want to use vespper for your team or for your organisation please reach out to us.
 This open-source project is suited for single individual use.
 Any advanced investigation features will be under vespper-ee.

+you can leave your email to be notified when our cloud offering is available: https://tally.so/r/3EBa5l

 </p>